davidkorff/brick-jumper-js/README.md

-# brick-jumper-js
+# Brick-Jumper

 * Play Vs. a friend, vs a computer, or just let the computer battle it out vs. itself.

 * Jump over wall of the same color as your player.

 * If you get hit, your opponent earn 1 point.

 * Shoot your opponent for 5 points.

 * First to reach 50 points wins.

 Human vs. Human controls:
 * Press 'Enter' to Start